-Enda Brophy is an assistant professor in the School of Communication and an associate in the Labour Studies Programme at Simon Fraser University.
+Enda Brophy is an associate professor in the School of Communication and an associate in the Labour Studies Programme at Simon Fraser University.
 He is the author of Language Put to Work: The Making of the Global Call Centre Workforce (Palgrave Macmillan, 2017), and has translated a number of works by Italian scholars, including The Production of Living Knowledge: Crisis of the University and Transformation of Labor in Europe and North America by Gigi Roggero (Temple University Press, 2011).

-Nicole Cohen is an assistant professor at the University of Toronto (Institute of Communication, Culture, Information, and Technology/Faculty of Information).
+Nicole Cohen is an associate professor at the University of Toronto (Institute of Communication, Culture, Information, and Technology/Faculty of Information).
 She is the author of Writers’ Rights: Freelance Journalism in a Digital Age (McGill-Queen’s University Press, 2016).
 Her research has been published internationally in books, journals, and magazines, including South Atlantic Quarterly, The Communication Review, tripleC, Feminist Media Studies, Democratic Communiqué, Canadian Journal of Communication, Frieze, and Briarpatch.
 Nicole is on the Advisory Board of the Canadian Intern Association.

 Greig de Peuter is an associate professor in the Department of Communication Studies at Wilfrid Laurier University.
 He is coauthor, with Nicole Cohen, of New Media Unions: Organizing Digital Journalists (Routledge, 2020) and, with Nick Dyer-Witheford, of Games of Empire: Global Capitalism and Video Games (University of Minnesota Press, 2009) and coeditor of Utopian Pedagogy: Radical Experiments Against Neoliberal Globalization with Mark Cote and Richard Day (University of Toronto Press, 2007).
 He collaborates on Letters & Handshakes, an alternative education and curatorial project, and he is on the advisory board of the Canadian Intern Association and TOPIA: Canadian Journal of Cultural Studies.